 - Episode phase.
 During this phase, your child has vomiting, retching, and nausea.
 It can last for many hours or even days.
 Your child may not be able to take any food or medications by mouth.

 - Recovery phase.
 This phase begins when vomiting or retching stops.
 Your child is likely exhausted.
 She may fall asleep right away.
 It is common for children to wake up with muscle pain from the vomiting.

 - Symptom-free phase.
 The symptom-free phase is the time when your child feels fine.
 It may last weeks or months before another episode begins.

 How Is CVS Diagnosed?

-To diagnose CVS, the doctor must first rule out other problems.
-The doctor will likely ask about your child’s health history.
+To diagnose CVS, the health care provider must first rule out other problems.
+The health care provider will likely ask about your child's health history.
 This can help show the cycle of symptoms that point toward CVS.
 Tests may also be done, including blood tests to rule out other causes of vomiting.
-One such test is an x-ray called an upper GI series.
-It can show the doctor if there is a problem with your child’s digestive system.
+Radiology tests, such as an upper GI series, may also be ordered.
+This test can show the health care provider if there is a problem with your child's digestive system

 How Is CVS Treated?